Game Developer (website): GameSetWatch

 GameSetWatch is an alternative video game weblog and sister site of Game Developer.
 It is dedicated to collecting curious links and media for offbeat and often ignored games from old and new consoles, as well as digital downloads such as iOS, and indie spaces.

 GameSetWatch was founded by Simon Carless in November 2005.
 It was up and running for six years until its semi-permanent hiatus in November 2011.
 The site stopped as the creators saw an overlap of content with their sister site IndieGames.com and because they felt the mainstream gaming blogs were covering more of the "weirder" and alternative video game news.
-GameSetWatch has remained up for readers, but no new content has been posted since 2011.

 Those that contributed to the launch included IGF chairman Brandon Boyer, GameTrailers stalwart Michael McWhertor, Game Developer news director Frank Cifaldi, Alice Taylor, as well as Game Developer magazine EIC Brandon Sheffield.

 IndieGames.com

 IndieGames.com started in October 2005.
 IndieGames.com is Game Developer's sister site dedicated to reporting on indie games.
 It became the UBM TechWeb's main method to deliver news about independent games after GameSetWatch closed.
 In September 2018, IndieGames.com split from its longtime owner UBM.
 The writers started a new independently ran website called Indie Games Plus and carried over the older IndieGames.com posts to the new website.